-Learn about the number of tests that must be verified annually to retain tax-qualified status.
+A guide for employers on the amount of testing that must be verified annually when offering a 401(k) plan in order to retain tax-qualified status.

 In order to retain tax-qualified status, a 401(k) plan must not discriminate in favor of key owners and officers, nor highly compensated employees.
 This is verified annually by a number of tests, which include: